Best Center Shafted Putters of 2023

 A face-balanced putter has a head that is balanced from heel to toe.
 This means that if you held the putter in your hand, it would balance flat on your palm with the shaft sticking at an angle, like at address.

-The face of a face balanced putter is parallel to the ground to help the golfer prevent skidding and skipping after impact is made onto the golf ball.
 The face of this style putter closes and opens far less when a golfer uses a straight-back, straight-forward putting stroke.
 Golfers who like to putt with an arc that moves inside and finishes square should avoid a putter balanced along the face.

 How often do I replace putter technology?